Calling all Headteachers! Begin interviewing now & advance your school’s teacher recruitment.

 The teachers presented by Point to Point are committed to their work and the decision to relocate is not last minute.
 They are paying up to £2000 just to relocate, this includes flights, visas, bonds on flats.
 This process has been planned over months, even years sometimes.
 So, if your school has a good induction program and you are committed to being patient while your teacher learns the ‘UK way’, you will achieve the long retention you are after.
 Just because a teacher is local to you, it doesn’t mean they will stick around for the long term.

-Below are some tips of things to be mindful of in the current climate with overseas teachers which will really help them to make the move across and fill your vacancies:
+Below are some tips of things to be mindful of which will really help teachers to make the move across and fill your vacancies:

 - Recruit early so teachers can book flights as soon as possible – the more time that passes the more expensive flights cost.

 - Many teachers will only book their visa appointment once they have a job offer – this is so they don’t lose time on a visa if a job doesn’t come through.
 They also want job security.
 It is important to give teachers plenty of time to get their paperwork and police checks sorted, so they can submit their applications.

 - Finding accommodation is something the teachers probably find most stressful in the whole relocation exercise.
 They have no idea what to expect.
 They need some information on availability, costs, utilities and proximity to the school.
 We suggest an Airbnb or hostel is a good way to get started and not to sign any type of lease until they have seen the property in person and met the flatmates.
 Any support you can give to teachers around this gives them confidence in the process and a feeling they will be well looked after on arrival.